saasbook/AV102/transcripts/week1/ta_responsibilities.md

 I think a light touch is generally the way to go but if things really are descending  into less than civil tones or getting widely off topic them that's a good time to try to  wrap that discussion up.

-A warning sign is when two parties are just repeatedley saying the same thing over and over, or the debate is going far beyond the sensible "agree to disagree" end point.
+A warning sign is when two parties are just repeatedly saying the same thing over and over, or the debate is going far beyond the sensible "agree to disagree" end point.

 Also important is being helpful without just giving the complete solution.